summer-ospp/help-en/docs/timeline.md

 # Calendar of Events

-## Open Souce Promotion Plan Timeline
+## Open Source Promotion Plan Timeline

 **The default timezone is ‘UTC+8’*